tvjames/kendo-docs/api/dataviz/chart.md

 ### categoryAxis `Object`

 The category axis configuration options.
+THIS IS A LOCAL CHANGE HOORAY.

 ### categoryAxis.axisCrossingValue `Object | Date | Array`